Where There’s a Will, There’s a Way

 Published on 25 February 2026 11:56 AM

-Age UK Norwich is marking March Free Wills Month by encouraging people across the city to consider the lasting difference they can make by leaving a gift in their will.
+Age UK Norwich is encouraging people to consider the lasting difference they can make by leaving a gift in their will.

-In 2024/25, Age UK Norwich supported 7,940 people across its services - a 38% increase on the previous year.
-At a time when demand is rising sharply, the need for sustainable funding has never been greater.
+The local charity, based in Norwich, supported just under 8,000 people last year - a 38% increase on the previous year.
+At a time when demand on their services is rising sharply, the need for donations from the public has never been greater.

 For many older people in Norwich, rising living costs and unexpected financial pressures can create significant hardship.
 Locally, pensioner poverty stands at 22.8%, almost double the national average of 12.9%.
 At the same time, 15.5% of households in Norwich are experiencing fuel poverty, rising to 24.5% in some areas such as Mile Cross.

-This year alone, Age UK Norwich secured £1.5 million in financial support for local residents, helping older people heat their homes, put food on the table and regain financial stability.
+In response, Age UK Norwich has secured £3.9 million in financial support for local residents over the last two years, helping older people heat their homes, put food on the table and regain financial stability.
 Gifts left in wills help ensure this vital support can continue.

 Leaving hospital can also be a particularly vulnerable time in later life.
 Without the right support in place, recovery can become overwhelming.
 During the past year, 2,612 people received Health Coaching support to help them stay active, regain confidence and remain independent.
 The results are clear: 85% improved their upper and lower limb function, and there was a 14% reduction in fear of falling - a major factor in preventing hospital admissions.